SuperDotNet/superdotnet.run/content/Questions.md

 ## What is Super.NET?

-Super.NET enables ubiquitous .NET applications.
+Super.NET enables ubiquitous applications written in .NET.

-## What is a Ubiquitous Application?
+## What is a Ubiquitous .NET Application?

 A ubiquitous application is one that can run anywhere on any device.
-Super.NET aims to enable this for .NET applications with a *single* codebase by running within the web browser.
+Super.NET aims to enable this for .NET applications comprised of a *single* codebase that creates applications that runs within the web browser.

 ## Like [Silverlight](https://en.wikipedia.org/wiki/Microsoft_Silverlight) Did?